Jeremy Pena Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in MLB.
+- The pitching staff for the Phillies has a collective 9.4 K/9, the 10th-best in the league.

-- The Phillies have the 18th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Phillies have the 15th-ranked team ERA across all league pitching staffs (4.33).

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (26 total, one per game).
+- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (27 total, one per game).

-- Wheeler gets the start for the Phillies, his sixth of the season.
-He is 2-1 with a 4.72 ERA and 34 strikeouts through 26 2/3 innings pitched.
+- Falter makes the start for the Phillies, his sixth of the season.
+He is 0-4 with a 4.50 ERA and 19 strikeouts in 28 2/3 innings pitched.

-- In his last appearance on Sunday against the Colorado Rockies, the righty threw six innings, giving up three earned runs while surrendering three hits.
+- In his most recent appearance on Tuesday, the lefty went six innings against the Seattle Mariners, giving up three earned runs while surrendering six hits.

-- The 32-year-old has put up an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
-Opponents are batting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.